 - Create and attach a security group to the bastion host allowing inbound traffic on port 22 from the private subnets of the VPC

-- Create a network load balancer (NLB) with the internal scheme and associate it with the VPC and (preferably more than one) private subnets of the VPC, allowing communication over the port 22
+- Create a Network Load Balancer (NLB) with the internal scheme and associate it with the VPC and (preferably more than one) private subnets of the VPC, allowing communication over port 22

 - Create a new target group and add the newly created bastion host as one of the targets

 - Add the newly created target group as the listener on the NLB